raspberrypilearning/mandala/en/step_3.md

 --- task ---

-Add another parameter to your function called `turn`{:class="block3myblocks"}.
+Add another input called `turn`{:class="block3myblocks"}.
 Then, as well as moving your clone, you can turn it as well.

 ![The shape sprite.](images/shape_sprite.png)
 ```blocks3